Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Introduction

 \subsubsection{Sequence to Sequence $($seq2seq$)$ Learning}

-Recently, recurrent neural network (RNN) has been a standard technique to map a sequence into another sequence, especially in the field of natural language processing, e.g.{} machine translation~\cite{cho,seq2seq}, dialogue system~\cite{dialoguele,dialogue}, etc. See also~\cite[sec.~10.4]{dlbook}.
+Recently, recurrent neural networks (RNN) have become a standard technique for mapping a sequence to another sequence, especially in the field of natural language processing, e.g.{} machine translation~\cite{cho,seq2seq}, dialogue system~\cite{dialoguele,dialogue}, etc. See also~\cite[sec.~10.4]{dlbook}.

 RNN-based seq2seq, however, has some disadvantages.
-One is that a vanilla encode-decoder model cannot encode too long sequence into a fixed-length vector effectively.
-This problem has been resolved by a mechanism called `attention'~\cite{nmt}, and the attention mechanism now has become a standard idea in seq2seq learning techniques; see also~\cite[sec.~12.4.5.1]{dlbook}.
+Firstly, a vanilla encode-decoder model cannot encode too long sequence into a fixed-length vector effectively.
+This problem has been resolved by a mechanism called `attention'~\cite{nmt}, and the attention mechanism now has become a standard idea of seq2seq learning techniques; see also~\cite[sec.~12.4.5.1]{dlbook}.

-Another problem is that RNN typically requires much time to train, since it is less suitable for parallel computation using GPUs.
-In order to overcome this problem, several people proposed the use of CNN, instead of RNN, e.g.~\cite{Kim2014,Zhang2015a,Kalchbrenner2016,Dauphin2016a,qrnn}.
-Some studies have shown that CNN-based alternative networks can be trained much faster, and can even outperform the RNN-based techniques.
+Another problem is that RNN typically requires much time to train, since it is less suited for parallel computation using GPUs.
+To overcome this problem, several researchers proposed the use of CNN instead of RNN, e.g.~\cite{Kim2014,Zhang2015a,Kalchbrenner2016,Dauphin2016a,qrnn}.
+Some studies have shown that CNN-based alternative networks can be trained much faster, and sometimes can even outperform the RNN-based techniques.

 Gehring et~al.~\cite{cs2s} recently united these two improvements of seq2seq learning.
-They proposed an idea how to use attention mechanism in a CNN-based seq2seq learning model, and showed that the method is quite effective for machine translation.
-Our proposed method, indeed, is based on the similar idea to the literature~\cite{cs2s}.
+They proposed an idea on how to use attention mechanism in a CNN-based seq2seq learning model, and showed that the method is quite effective for machine translation.
+The method we proposed is based on the similar idea to the literature~\cite{cs2s}.